QilongZhang/srswiki/v2_EN_Streamer.md

 The protocols supported by Streamer:

 * MPEG-TS over UDP: Support encoder to push MPEG-TS over UDP to SRS.
+* Push RTSP to SRS: Support encoder to push RTSP to SRS.
+* POST FLV over HTTP to SRS: In plan.

 ## Push MPEG-TS over UDP